The Pull of the Earth

 “Thank God,” Kenneth says.
 I hardly recognize him.
 His ears lie flat against his head, which is enhanced by a very good haircut.
 “Hang in there, guys.
 We’re going to need a little more help.”

 A siren stops close by, followed by the sound of a big engine idling.
-A moment later, a brighter light appears and shines on us.
-I hear the sound of many feet moving into the room now and the branches shake.
+A moment later, a brighter light appears—a work light—and shines all around us.

-A chainsaw roars to life, frighteningly close.
+A chainsaw sounds too loudly and frighteningly close.
 But it is over quickly.

 The pressure eases and leaves sweep across us.
 Christian makes another sound of pain, and then he is rolled off me.